reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_07.md

 ## Review

-In this exercise, you have created a data warehouse that contains multiple tables.
-You used SQL to insert data into the tables and query them. and also used the visual query tool.
-Finally, you enhanced the data model for the data warehouse's default dataset and used it as the source for a report.
+In this exercise,  the completion of these tasks involved the establishment of a data warehouse that served as a centralized repository for structured data.
+Tables were created, and data was inserted into the warehouse , forming the basis for subsequent analyses.
+A data model was defined  to represent relationships between entities.
+Data warehouse tables were queried , extracting specific insights.
+Finally, a view was created, and data was visualized , providing a customized perspective and enhancing interpretability.
+The specific implementations and details were tailored to the characteristics of the dataset and the analytical requirements.

 ## Proceed to next exercise